-Recent advances in large language models (LLMs) within artificial intelligence (AI) have exhibited human-like behaviour across various cognitive and linguistic tasks, from language generation~\citep{brown_language_2020, jones_does_2024, schwitzgebel_creating_2024} to decision-making~\citep{binz_using_2023} and reasoning~\citep{webb_emergent_2023, strachan_testing_2024, hagendorff_human-like_2023, lampinen_language_2024}.
+Recent advances in large language models (LLMs) within artificial intelligence (AI) have exhibited human-like behavior across various cognitive and linguistic tasks, from language generation~\citep{brown_language_2020, jones_does_2024} to decision-making~\citep{binz_using_2023} and reasoning~\citep{webb_emergent_2023, hagendorff_human-like_2023, lampinen_language_2024}.
 It has sparked intense interest and debate about whether these models are approaching human-like cognitive capacities based on concepts~\citep{frank_openly_2023, mitchell_debate_2023, lake_word_2023, shiffrin_probing_2023, mahowald_dissociating_2024, ananthaswamy_how_2024}.
-Some argue that LLMs, trained exclusively on text data for next-token prediction, operate only on statistical associations between linguistic forms and lack concept-based understanding grounded in physical and social situations~\citep{bender_climbing_2020, bender_danger_2021, mahowald_dissociating_2024}.
+Some argue that LLMs, trained solely on text data for next-token prediction, operate only on statistical associations between linguistic forms and lack concept-based understanding grounded in physical and social situations~\citep{bender_climbing_2020, bender_danger_2021, mahowald_dissociating_2024}.
 This argument is evidenced by their inconsistent performance, which often reveals vulnerabilities such as non-human-like errors and over-sensitivity to minor contextual variations~\citep{binz_using_2023, lewis_using_2024, dentella_testing_2024}.
 Conversely, others contend that the performance of a system alone is insufficient to characterize its underlying competence~\citep{firestone_performance_2020}, and the extent to which concepts should be grounded remains open~\citep{pavlick_symbols_2023, kim_shared_2021}.
 Instead, language may provide essential cues for people's use of concepts and enable LLMs to approximate fundamental aspects of human cognition, where meaning arises from the relationships among concepts~\citep{piantadosi_meaning_2022, piantadosi_why_2024}.
-Despite the conflicting views, there is broad consensus on the central role of concepts in human cognition.
-The core questions driving the debates are whether LLMs possess human-like conceptual representations and organization and, consequently, whether they can illuminate the nature of human concepts.
+Despite the conflicting views, there is broad consensus on the central role of concepts in understanding both human and machine cognition.
+The core questions driving the debate are whether LLMs possess concepts that embody the key properties of human concepts, and how such concepts are represented, organized, and linked to behavior.